roysup/Chronic-Kidney-Disease/README.md

 ## Contact

-For questions and feedback, including on the dataset, please reach out to the repository maintainer at roysu@deakin.edu.au
+For questions and feedback, please reach out to roysu@deakin.edu.au